SITCOMTN-100

 • Some services contact the EFD and summit/visit database

-• This involves writing to and reading from the visit/summit database (i.e. can’t just be sent to Sasquatch, it needs a connection)
+• This involves writing to and reading from the visit/summit database (i.e. it can’t just be fired off as a one-shot metric, it needs a live database connection)

 • Speed considerations: